 Investment vehicles of Equity Intermediaries shall be established in a Member State or in an OCT.

-Non-compliance with the exclusion and investment criteria
+Non eligible Operations and non-compliance with the exclusion and investment criteria

 The Implementing Partner shall request, by means of appropriate contractual arrangements that an Equity Intermediary shall not be entitled to issue any drawdown notice relating to an investment in any Excluded Equity Final Recipient.